ppy/osu-wiki/news/2025/2025-12-05-osu-world-cup-2025-semifinals-recap.md

     </audio>
 </div>

 As for the third original: it's tiebreaker time!
 The wonderful people over at [ELFENSJóN](https://osu.ppy.sh/beatmaps/artists/69) were the ones in charge this time around, and they gave us the epically powerful J-rock song [Hexen Noir](https://osu.ppy.sh/beatmapsets/2468665#osu/5405933), with the intense vocals of Hanatan, a voice immediately recognisable by most in the osu! community.
-With a great, mechanically challenging map by ::seros::{ user=10562853 }, [moph](https://osu.ppy.sh/users/2233878) and ::Garden::{ user=2849992 }, which is already in Qualified, why not see if you're up for the challenge?
+With a great, mechanically challenging map by ::seros::{ user=10562853 }, ::moph::{ user=2233878 } and ::Garden::{ user=2849992 }, which is already in Qualified, why not see if you're up for the challenge?

 ## Semifinals summary